Byron/gitoxide/tasks.md

   * [ ] single threaded
   * [ ] optional object cache
   * [ ] fs-check - verify all object content of a git repository

+### Commit-Graph

+* [ ] A plumbing command to extract some value from the current implementation, maybe statistics, or verification
+* [ ] Application of the command above in a stress test

 ### Other